Programme 2026

 • Dr Emma Gillingham (Principal Climate Change Scientist, UK Health Security Agency – UKHSA) - mental health impacts of climate change.

-13:30-15:00 Theme: Positive Tipping Points for Business
+13:30-15:00 Theme: Positive Tipping Points

 Session run by: